xmartlabs/blog/_posts/2022-09-13-supabase_offline_with_stock_and_floor.md

 However, this is the most exciting part, where we have to combine different data sources to get only one stream that contains the OSS projects.

 **We will use [Stock]**, a dart package whose primary function is to combine these sources.
-We need to provide stock two essential classes:
+We need to provide Stock with two essential classes:
 - `Fetcher`: a class to fetch the network data.
 Stock provides two types of fetchers.
   - `Stream`, ideal for this case, in which we use the Real Time Database.
   - `Future`, used, for example, if you are consuming a REST API.